 Instructions

 - Marinate the chicken: In a mixing bowl, combine chicken strips with ground black pepper, salt, ginger-garlic paste, vinegar, dark soy sauce, and half of 1 egg white.
 Marinate for 30 minutes.
+Cover and keep it inside the refrigerator.

 - After 30 minutes, add cornflour/cornstarch and all-purpose flour to the marinated chicken.
 Stir to combine.